MMfSDT/mininet-topo-generator/README.md

 For example,
 ```
-sudo ./run.sh --test ../network-tests/test.py --post ../network-tests/postprocess.py --router static --pcap --K 4 --proto tcp --payloadsize long
+sudo ./run.sh --test ../network-tests/test.py --K 4 --router static --proto tcp --payloadsize query --runcount 5 --post ../network-tests/postprocess.py --juggler --mode onetomany --pcap
 ```

-will run FCT and Throughput tests on a FatTree topology with k = 4, with statically-configured routers, and TCP-enabled hosts, with a long flow size. `.pcap` logging is enabled to make the post-processing work.
-Tests are done 10 times between each host pair, and results are saved on `../network-tests/logs/`
+will run FCT and Throughput tests on a FatTree topology with k = 4, with statically-configured routers, and TCP-enabled hosts, with a query flow size. `.pcap` logging is enabled to make the post-processing work.
+Tests are done 5 times between each host pair, with test mode `onetomany`, and results are saved on `../network-tests/logs/`

 ## Exiting the Script
 To exit from the CLI, enter `exit` or press `Ctrl+D` (`Ctrl+C` doesn't work).